adamkosik/PSGeothermieAargau/README.md

 ## 💭 Feedback and Contributing

-With regards to the scientific content, feel free to open a [disussion](https://github.com/GEG-ETHZ/PSGeothermieAargau/discussions).
+With regards to the scientific content, feel free to open a [discussion](https://github.com/GEG-ETHZ/PSGeothermieAargau/discussions).
 You are actively invited to open an [issue](https://github.com/GEG-ETHZ/PSGeothermieAargau/issues) for bugs/feature requests.

 This project was meant as a pilot study to kick things off.
-Contributions to keep this project going and extend its capabilities is welcome.
+Contributions to keep this project going and extend its capabilities are welcome.
 More detailed DEVELOPMENT and CONTRIBUTING guides will follow.

 ## 📜 License